 The language barrier plays a part in the confusion and errors found in the historical documents.
-Among different languages of the day, or the same language over time, slangs and phrases, change and vary, taking on new meanings and interpretations.
-Past historians and writers may use a certain phrase that seems highly unlikely to a modern reader, but in its own time may have not been taken literal and instead used to impart the importance of that person in the event.
-With the complexity of languages, we fall into the troubles with taking references as literal names or titles of office.
+Among different languages of the day or the same language over time, slang and phrases, change and vary, taking on new meanings and interpretations.
+Past historians and writers may use a certain phrase that seems highly unlikely to a modern reader, but in its own time may have not been taken literally and instead used to impart the importance of that person in the event.
+With the complexity of languages, we fall into the trouble of taking references as literal names or titles of office.
 An example is seen with Vortigern which translates into “high chief”.